itmanholding/masque-plus/README.md

 ## TODO

-- Add an internal endpoint scanner to automatically search and suggest optimal MASQUE endpoints.
+✅ Add an internal endpoint scanner to automatically search and suggest optimal MASQUE endpoints.
+⬜ Planning to add the `MasqueInMasque` method to get an IP from a different location.

 ## Notes